It Seems so Obvious: Breath.

 How often do you breathe without even thinking about it?
 Conscious breathing can have immediate benefits on our brain, stress levels, and mood.
 As a yoga teacher, I often encourage my students to focus on their breathing to help them move through poses and through life in general.

-When upset, anxious, or in fight or flight mode, people’s breathing often becomes labored and they breathe through their mouth.
+When upset, anxious, or in fight or flight mode, people’s breathing often becomes labored, and they breathe through their mouths.
 Proper breathing can help us to calm down the body and brain and access the parasympathetic nervous system, or the rest and digest system.
-Even when not upset, it is helpful to know how to consciously breathe to invigorate creativity, patience, compassion and whatever else you want to access for yourself.
+Even when not upset, it is helpful to know how to consciously breathe to invigorate creativity, patience, compassion, and whatever else you want to access for yourself.

 Creation Associate at Maria’s Place